-Both documents can be downloaded from our dedicated platform Drive Exchange Arrival abroad - Google Drive
+Both documents can be downloaded from our dedicated platform Drive Exchange Study Abroad Documents.

 At the end of your semester, you must collect your transcript and send it to your Chargée de Zone as soon as possible.
 It will be used to repatriate your credits and validate your semester of study abroad.